mku11/Salmon-AES-CTR/wpf/app/SalmonWPF/README.md

 	b.
 Make sure the SalmonAES.dll and SalmonAES.pdb (Debug symbols) from the $root/x64 folder as links.
 	c.
 Then set their properties as Content and Copy if newer.

+Note:
+The Tiny AES variant is not supported for wpf so make sure that the below line in salmon.h is commented:
+// #define USE_TINY_AES 1

 Optional:
 If you want to use the AES intrinsics for ARM64 (optional) you will need:
 1. Microsoft Visual Studio C++ installed